clicknium/clicknium-docs/README.md

 # Clicknium-docs

-[Clicknium](https://www.clicknium.com) is a new generation GUI automation framework for all types of applications.
+[Clicknium](https://www.clicknium.com) is a new generation GUI automation framework for various kinds of applications.
 It offers a simple and streamlined developer experience with high-level APIs for automating GUI applications and intelligent plug-ins.
 It gives you a fresh approach to creating your automation universe.
 Additionally, it allows browser automation, web and desktop application testing, and site scraping bots.
 ## Requirements
 |                     | Main version                 |
 |---------------------|------------------------------|